readw/BTPatchChecker/README.md

 > python routerPatchChecker.py sample.csv 12

-This will then display all the results to the screen on routers that require a server patch.
+This will then display all the results to the screen of all routers that require a server patch.

 ## Notes:
 The arguements that follow routerPatchChecker.py represent: